 Who we are

-We are a collaborative research project coordinated out of the Department of International Development at the University of Oxford led by Professor Jo Boyden.
+We are a collaborative research project coordinated out of the Department of International Development at the University of Oxford led at present by our Interim Director, Professor Diego Sánchez-Ancochea.
 You can get a full overview of our country teams, our research partners, our advisors and our funders.